Skip to main content

 Weltrade’s leverages

 We provide our clients with an opportunity to trade hundreds of various assets.
 As they are different - we provide different leverages for them.
-For some of them the leverage is so high that the maximum volume of the trade that you want to open can be up to 5000 more than what you have in your balance (you can see it yourself here).

-FX Majors and Metals
+FX majors and metals

 Leverage